 A hospital lounge for recovering patients is the next extract chosen by Dezeen editor-in-chief Marcus Fairs from our Book of Ideas.
-The book makes an ideal Christmas gift and is available for just £12.

 "There's been a lot of discussion lately about how design has lost its sense of social responsibility and indeed, a lot of the stuff we publish on Dezeen doesn't set out to make the world a better place," says Fairs.
 "Meanwhile there are vast tracts of human experience that are virtually design-free zones.
 Hospitals wards fall into this category - they've barely changed since the days of Florence Nightingale and are often miserable, frustrating places to stay or visit."